DS4PS/intro-data-science-TEMPLATE/README.md

 ### Activating GitHub Pages

-You can always view files in a public GitHub repository, but if you want to host HTML files as a live site you first need to activate GitHub pages.
+You can always view files in a public GitHub repository, but you will want to activate them as a live site for students to access the course.

-After you have cloned the course repo onto your personal account navigate to your new project page on GitHub and select:
+After you have created a repository for the course on your personal account, navigate to your new project page on GitHub and select:

 Settings >> Pages  >> Main Branch >> Root Folder